RenCloud/InformatiCup2017/source/why.rst

 .. image:: singleValues.png

 The first part of the Github data are mainly unique value, such as the repository id or the repository name.
- Except for the author name these wont have much information, so we can inore them.
+ Except for the author name these wont have much information, so we can ignore them.

 .. image:: codeValues.png